Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 When you write a program in a compiled high-level language like Rust, C, C++, Zig, et cetera, it's converted into low-level instructions for processors.

-These instructions are very direct, they move data from one register to another, add, subtract, or multiply
+These instructions are very direct, they move data from one register to another, add, subtract, shift bits and so on

-### open 3

-although, fun fact, not all processors can divide

 ### open 4